 There are billions of internet users.
 To maximize the audience size for any live stream, you need to reach as many of them as you can.
 And you need to reach them with a watchable stream.
 That means that your stream needs to be delivered in multiple quality-levels.
 For viewers with fast internet, you should ideally send a High-Definition, high-quality stream.
 Viewers with slower internet should receive a stream that will play smoothly, even if the quality is very poor.

 The end goal is that each viewer is delivered a live stream that is viewable, doesn’t buffer or lag, and plays smoothly—in the best possible quality.

-There is also a free trial version which includes a watermark, but is otherwise totally functional.
-Both the free and paying version include DaCast in their dropdown menu, allowing you to start streaming in few minutes.
+There is also a free trial version which includes a watermark but is otherwise totally functional.
+Both the free and paid version include Dacast in their dropdown menu, allowing you to start streaming in a few minutes.

 Another popular video broadcasting software along with Wirecast Pro is vMix.
 There are six versions of vMix ranking from a free version, with a maximum resolution of 768 x 576, to a pro version at $1200 supporting multiple video sources and live video conferencing with up to 8 callers.
 The in-between versions offer a good mixture of functionality and affordability.
 There is also a 60-day free trial.
 Learn more on the vMix pricing page.

 In terms of compatibility, vMix only operates on Microsoft Windows computers.
-Both the free and paying versions include DaCast in their dropdown menu, allowing you to start streaming in few minutes.
+Both the free and paid versions include Dacast in their dropdown menu, allowing you to start streaming in a few minutes.